tendermint/coding/Coding_Standard.md

 ## Various

   * Reserve "Save" and "Load" for long-running persistence operations.
 When parsing bytes, use "Read" or "Write".
-  * Avoid single variable names, be more descriptive, and try to maintain consistency across the codebase.
+  * Avoid single letter variable names, be more descriptive, and try to maintain consistency across the codebase.
+JAE: Does this conflict with Andrew Gerrand's slideshow, 'Prefer i to index' ?
   * Do not use "instance" in function names
+  * In comments, use "iff" to mean, "if and only if".
+(It's not a typo)

 ## Importing Libraries
 Sometimes it's necessary to rename libraries to avoid naming collisions or ambiguity.